HassanAbdelrahman/Bayesian-Collective-Reserving-Simulation/README.md

 - calendar inflation and temporary-shock effects.

 The simple scenario is therefore a reduced-heterogeneity robustness experiment.
-It is not intended to make the Baseline Bayesian model the exact data-generating model.
+It is not constructed to make the Baseline Bayesian model exactly equal to the data-generating mechanism.

-### 6. Relationship between the DGP and fitted Bayesian models
+## 6. Why the DGP is not the fitted model

 The simulation is deliberately not a prior-predictive self-recovery exercise.

-The deterministic temporal curves above are fixed functions chosen by the simulation designer; they are not generated by drawing random-walk effects from the fitted Bayesian models' priors.
+The temporal curves in the simulation engine are fixed deterministic functions.
+For example, the accident-period count process combines a sine curve and a hyperbolic-tangent transition, while the payment-incidence process combines a sine curve and a localized Gaussian-shaped bump.

-The fitted Bayesian models must infer these temporal patterns from the valuation-date data.
-In particular, the Bayesian models represent accident-time effects using regularized first-order random walks rather than being supplied with the true sinusoidal, hyperbolic-tangent, Gaussian-bump, or linear functional forms used by the simulation engine.
+The fitted Bayesian models are not given these functional forms.
+Instead, they must learn the temporal structure from the observed valuation-date data using the regularized first-order random-walk components of the reserving framework.

-The Full Bayesian model additionally estimates claim-type composition, claim-type payment effects, type-specific settlement deviations, and calendar effects.
-The Baseline Bayesian model aggregates payments across claim types and omits these richer payment structures.
+Similarly, the Full Bayesian model must estimate the claim-type composition, claim-type payment effects, type-specific settlement deviations, and calendar effects from the observed data.

-This design makes the simulation a test of whether the proposed architecture can adapt to a structured synthetic claims environment, rather than simply recover parameters drawn from its own prior distribution.
+The simulation therefore evaluates whether the proposed architecture can adapt to a structured synthetic claims environment rather than merely recover parameters generated from its own priors.

-## Evaluation Design
+# Evaluation Design

 For each independently generated synthetic portfolio, only information observable at the valuation date is supplied to the fitted reserving models.

-Because the data-generating process is known, the simulation permits two different validation targets.
+Because the DGP is known, two distinct validation targets are available.

-### Expected-liability recovery
+## Expected-liability recovery

 The primary target is the **oracle expected outstanding liability** under the known DGP.

-The RBNS expectation is evaluated exactly conditional on the reported counts.
+The RBNS expectation is calculated conditional on the observed reported claim counts.
 The IBNR expectation integrates over future unreported claim counts and claim-type composition using Monte Carlo integration under the known DGP.

-For this target, we report:
+For oracle expected liability, we report:

 - relative bias;
 - mean absolute percentage error (MAPE);
 - RMSE; and
 - normalized RMSE.

-### Posterior predictive performance
+## Posterior predictive performance

-A separate future runoff is generated in every replication.
-For the Bayesian models we additionally report:
+A separate future runoff is simulated in each replication.
+For the Bayesian models we also report:

 - predictive-median MAPE against realized runoff;
 - empirical coverage of 95% posterior predictive intervals; and
 - median relative predictive interval width.

-The distinction is important: oracle-based criteria assess recovery of the conditional expected liability, whereas realized-runoff criteria additionally reflect future process variation.
+Oracle-based criteria assess recovery of the conditional expected liability.
+Realized-runoff criteria additionally contain future process variation.

-## Main Results: Rich Scenario
+# Main Results: Rich Scenario

 The principal experiment consists of **50 independently simulated portfolios**.

-### Total Outstanding Liability
+## Total Outstanding Liability

 | Method | Relative Bias (%) | MAPE vs. Oracle (%) | Normalized RMSE (%) | MAPE vs. Realized Runoff (%) |
 |---|---:|---:|---:|---:|